aiman-ami/World-Bank-economic-analysis/README.md

 ### Q4.
 Has global income convergence happened?
 ![Global Income Category Distribution by Decade](Global_Income_Category_Distribution_by_Decade.png)

-The share of High Income and Upper-Middle Income countries has grown each decade since the 1990s, consistent with broad development gains across East Asia, Eastern Europe, and Latin America.
-The Low Income share fell sharply, from roughly 38% of country-year observations in the 1990s to about 11% by the 2020s.
-Limitation: These shares use period-specific World Bank thresholds; even so, some portion of the shift reflects nominal USD appreciation rather than purely real growth.
+The share of High Income and Upper-Middle Income economies has grown each decade since the 1990s, consistent with broad development gains across East Asia, Eastern Europe, and Latin America.
+The Low Income share fell sharply, from roughly 38% of economy-year observations in the 1990s to about 11% by the 2020s.
+Limitation: these shares use period-specific World Bank thresholds; even so, some portion of the shift reflects nominal USD appreciation rather than purely real growth.

 ## Key Findings